How to Prime a Pool Pump | Tips and Tricks

 Is air in a pool pump bad?

 Yes.
 Having air in your pump is bad for two reasons.
-It will mean the pool filtration system cannot run at peak efficiency and also running your pool pump “dry” for any length of time will lead to it failing.
+It will mean the pool filtration system cannot run at peak efficiency, and running your pool pump “dry” for any length of time will lead to its failure.

 Why is my pool pump pressure high?

-The most common reason why your filter pressure gauge will be showing a higher pressure than normal is that the filter is clogged with debris so back pressure is building up.
+The most common reason your filter pressure gauge will show a higher pressure than normal is that the filter is clogged with debris, so back pressure is building up.
 The way to fix this is to backwash.

 Should my pool pump basket be full of water?

 Your pump basket should be full of pool water.
-If there is a small amount of air trapped at the top that won’t be a problem and this should disappear after a while when the pump is running.
-If air bubbles persist then it may be that air is getting into your system through the o ring or from somewhere else and will need investigating.
+If there is a small amount of air trapped at the top, that won’t be a problem, and this should disappear after a while when the pump is running.
+If air bubbles persist, air may get into your system through the o ring or somewhere else and will need investigation.